la2050/archive/_projects/2016/community-circle-space-initiative-creating-a-place-and-sharing-a-process-for-authentic-connection.md

   gatherings","Government responsiveness to residents’ needs","Participation in
   neighborhood councils","Rates of volunteerism","Residential
   segregation","Voting rates"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Government responsiveness to residents’ needs
+  - Participation in neighborhood councils
+  - Rates of volunteerism
+  - Residential segregation
+  - Voting rates
+project_proposal_description: >-
+  Collaborating with the local YMCA, community leaders and residents, artists and builders, we will design and build a public circle meeting space and train and support community elders to facilitate circle dialogs for the community in the space we co-create.
+The project will give elders renewed purpose and provide the community a place and a process for sharing stories, discussing matters of importance, resolving differences, determining action steps, and making authentic connections.
+project_areas:
+  - South LA
 project_proposal_best_place: >-
   Community Circle Space Initiative (CCSI) will make LA the best place to connect by bringing the power of the circle into the Southeast LA City of